DeepLabCut/DeepLabCut/docs/maDLC_AdvUserGuide.md

 Please DO NOT have spaces in the names of bodyparts, uniquebodyparts, individuals, etc.

 **maDeepLabCut:** You need to edit the config.yaml file to **modify the following items** which specify the animal ID, body parts, and any unique labels.
 You should also define an over-connected 'skeleton' at this time in the config.yaml file.
 For example, for a "simple" 4 body part animal see the example skeleton.
-Note, we also highly recommend that you use **more bodypoints** that you might otherwise have, i.e., labeling along the spine/tail for 8 bodypoints would be better than four.
+Note, we also highly recommend that you use **more bodypoints** that you might be interested in for your experiment, i.e., labeling along the spine/tail for 8 bodypoints would be better than four.
+This will help the performance.

 Modifying the `config.yaml` is crucial, especially connecting the skeleton: